-It is a consistent rule of thumb relating to the sale of a business: The transaction is never as simple or inexpensive as the seller and buyer would like it to be.
-The complexity, due diligence burden, and professional expense (lawyer, CPA, business broker, appraiser, etc.) incurred by both sides in such transactions often substantially exceeds that which would accompany a comparably-sized sale of real estate alone.
+There is a consistent rule of thumb relating to the sale of a business: The transaction is never as simple or inexpensive as the seller and buyer would like it to be.
+The complexity, due diligence, and professional expense (lawyer, CPA, business broker, appraiser, etc.) incurred by both sides often substantially exceeds that which would accompany a comparably-sized sale of real estate alone.

-The purchase and sale agreement will, at the very least, identify parties and the business to be sold; state whether the sale is a transfer of a company as an entity or of assets only, and then list those assets; specify the sales price and how it will be paid; provide for earnest money; include an inspection period for the buyer’s due diligence; contain representations and warranties by both seller and buyer; provide protections for confidential information; specify conditions precedent that must be met for the transaction to close; and provide remedies in the event either party defaults.
-Various exhibits and attachments (deeds, an inventory of personal property, a list of liabilities, a copy of the office lease, copies of employee agreements, etc.) should accompany the purchase and sale agreement.
+The purchase and sale agreement will, at the very least, identify the parties and business to be sold; state whether the sale is a transfer of an entity or of assets only (and then list those assets); specify the sales price and how it will be paid; provide for earnest money; include an inspection period for the buyer’s due diligence; contain representations and warranties by both parties; provide protections for confidential information; specify conditions precedent that must be met for the transaction to close; and provide remedies for default.
+Various exhibits and attachments (deed, an inventory of personal property, a list of liabilities, the office or building lease, copies of employee agreements, etc.) will accompany the purchase and sale agreement.

-If realty is involved then brokers will likely use the Texas Association of Realtors Commercial Contract—Improved Property (Form 1801) with appropriate addenda in order to make an offer on the property.
-Why not simply add the Non-Realty Items Addendum and use this contract to buy both business and realty?
-This is generally an inadequate approach unless the business is dormant and consists of nothing more than a few tables and chairs.
+If realty is involved, one occasionally sees real estate brokers use the Texas Realtors Commercial Contract—Improved Property (TXR 1801) combined with the Non-Realty Items Addendum (TREC OP-M) in order to construct a rough business purchase and sale agreement.
+This is an inadequate approach unless the business is dormant and consists of nothing more than a few tables and chairs.
 Reason?
 A going business has many more variables and factors that need to be considered.
-Buying a business is similar in many ways to buying real estate, but nonetheless materially different in critical respects.
-More often than not, a standard real estate contract is just not up to the task.
+Buying a business is similar in many ways to buying real estate but nonetheless materially different in critical respects.
+A standardized contract intended to convey only real estate is just not up to the task.

 The first step is to ascertain the identity of seller and buyer.
 Is the seller a sole proprietorship?
 A corporation?
 An LLC?
-A determination needs to be made as to who actually owns the enterprise that is being transferred, who has authority to speak for and convey the business, and whose consent must be obtained (this may include spouses).
-If the selling entity is a corporation or an LLC, then that entity will need to be in good standing with the Secretary of State and Comptroller and have proper, up-to-date records that the buyer should carefully examine as part of the due diligence process.
+A determination needs to be made as to who actually owns the enterprise, who has authority to speak for and convey the business, and whose consent must be obtained (this may include spouses).
+If the selling entity is a corporation or an LLC then that entity will need to be in good standing with the Secretary of State and Comptroller—or it will not be legally able to do any kind of business at all.

-It is often advisable to establish a single purpose entity (SPE) to take title to and operate a newly-acquired business.
+It is usually advisable for the buyer to establish a single purpose entity (SPE) to take title to and operate the newly-acquired business.
 Most businesses of substance merit their own, stand-alone LLC.
-This is done for obvious reasons of liability protection as well as convenient allocation of percentage interests among the investors participating.
+This is done for obvious reasons of liability protection as well as allocation of percentage interests among participating investors.

 Sale of Assets or Entity?

-Buyers’ counsel generally prefer an asset purchase because it comes without the potential for hidden or undisclosed liabilities.
-On the other hand, acquiring the seller’s entity may be accompanied by advantages such as an existing credit rating, established vendor accounts, or lines of credit.
-However, buying an entity may significantly increase the amount of due diligence that must be performed by the buyer.
+Buyers usually prefer an asset purchase because it comes without the potential for hidden or undisclosed liabilities.
+On the other hand, acquiring the seller’s entity can have certain advantages—an existing credit rating, established vendor accounts, lines of credit, and so forth.
+An entity purchase can significantly increase the amount of due diligence required of the buyer.

 The Sales Price

-How the sales price is divided up—between inventory, furniture, fixtures, and equipment, goodwill, and the like—is less a matter of legal principle than old-fashioned common sense.
-Caution to buyers: Do not overpay for goodwill.
-Often the single most valuable assets of a business (a service business in particular) are its employees and its lease, or what remains of it.
+How the sales price is divided up—between inventory, furniture, fixtures, and equipment, goodwill, and the like—is less a matter of legal principle than common sense.
+Often the single most valuable assets of a business (a service business in particular) are its employees and its lease.